 As noted above, the current state of the BSAI pot cod CP fishery presents somewhat of a diminished opportunity relative to years of higher final TACs.
-Granting that further new entry under current conditions is not probable, a latent LLP license might choose to enter the fishery under one of two circumstances: (1) the BSAI Pacific cod stock increases at some point in the future, or (2) an individual deems their own opportunity cost for choosing to participate in the pot CP sector to be sufficiently low.
+Granting that further new entry under current conditions is not probable, the owner of an unutilized LLP license might choose to enter the fishery under one of two circumstances: (1) the BSAI Pacific cod stock increases at some point in the future, or (2) an individual deems their own opportunity cost for choosing to participate in the pot CP sector to be sufficiently low.